akuehnis/symfony-api/README.md

 The following code snipped shows two controller functions.
 Both of them will be processed by Symfony-API, however, only the first will be in the documentation because it has the Tag annotation.

+For documentation, PHPDoc-Comments will be used (see exmple below).

 ```
 <?php